• Skip to primary navigation

 Topping:

-• 7 ounces farmers cheese (200 g) or sour cream
+- 7 ounces farmers cheese (or sour cream)

 Instructions

-• Stir a teaspoon of sugar and the dry yeast into the lukewarm milk.
+- Stir 1 teaspoon granulated sugar and 2 teaspoons active dry yeast into 1 and 1/2 cup milk (lukewarm).
 Leave the yeast in a warm place to activate.
 It takes about 10-15 minutes for a foam with bubbles to form on the surface.

-• In a large bowl, combine flour with egg, a pinch of salt, and the yeast mixture.
+- In a large bowl, combine 5 and 2/3 cups all-purpose flour with 1 egg, 1/2 teaspoon salt, and the yeast mixture.
 Combine everything first with a spoon, then dump the mixture onto a work surface and process with your hands into a soft dough.

-• Roll out the raised smooth dough into a rectangular pancake about half to three-quarters of an inch thick.
-Cut into squares about 8 cm on a side.
+- Roll out the raised smooth dough into a rectangular pancake about half to three-quarters of an inch thick.
+Cut into squares about 3 inches (8 cm) on a side.
 Place a teaspoon and a half of the sweetened blueberries in the center of each square.
 Close the dumpling carefully to prevent the juices from running out.

 Notes